lizeqian/Compositional-embedding-for-speaker-diarization/README.md

 `python isat_diarization.py [WAV_PATH] [OUTPUT_DIR]`
 to generate both rttm formated VAD and diarization results for a 16k Hz wav file.

+In config.yml, smaller speech_turn_assignment.threshold results in more singletons not assigned to any speaker, larger speech_turn_clustering.preference (closer to 0) results in more clusters (speakers).

 # Training

 ## Prepare trainin data